 In order to pay tribute to French tapestry know-how, a major piece from the Mobilier National collections will be exhibited in a salon in the Pavilion christened "Salon des Gobelins" for this occasion.
 The piece on display is the "Amazonia" tapestry, woven in national factories in 1958, after the work of artist Jean LURCAT.

 To furnish the salons of the Pavilion’s Belvédère, a prestigious event space, the Hemicycle collection was chosen, revisiting the principle of emblematic "confidents" and "vis-à-vis" of the Second Empire.
 This range was designed by Philippe NIGRO, and was prototyped by the Mobilier National’s Research and Creation Workshop (ARC, Atelier de Recherche et de Création) and is produced by the French house Ligne Roset.

-This emblematic project illustrates not only the traditional mission of the Mobilier National to be present in the high places of the Republic but also its will to work as a partner of the publishing industry in the service of contemporary creation.
+This emblematic project illustrates not only the traditional mission of the Mobilier National to be present in the high places of the Republic but also its works as a partner of the publishing industry in the service of contemporary creation.

 © Mobilier national